Hurtak/clean-architecture/README.md

 ## Remaining work

--   params: unknown, body: unknown
--   Zod error should not get leaked?
+-   Maybe Zod validation errors should not get returned directly by API in `additonalData` but transformed to out own data type in api-ports?
--   maybe add something more so we have more than one of each in the use case?
+-   Maybe add more than one thing in the use-case, something like dummy email service?
+So we have more than one of each in the use case?

 ## Nice to have